Yellowstone, 1923, and More: All Taylor Sheridan Shows Ranked

 1. Yellowstone

 Yellowstone, the grandfather of them all, seems like a foregone conclusion at number one.
 But as Sheridan’s empire grows, that grip on the top spot is loosening more and more.
 It may also seem like an unfair advantage that Yellowstone has had more than double the amount of seasons of any other Sheridan show, which has allowed it to grow and sprout this dynasty over four and half seasons.
-Fans, however, know some of the story behind that half decade, including the real life turmoil behind the scenes: drama with Kevin Costner’s contract, production delays, the strikes causing even further delays, and recently a lawsuit between Sheridan and fan-favorite Cole Hauser’s coffee company
+Fans, however, know some of the story behind that half decade, including the real life turmoil behind the scenes: drama with Kevin Costner’s contract, production delays, the strikes causing even further delays, and recently a lawsuit between Sheridan and fan-favorite Cole Hauser’s coffee company.

-The love affair with the cornerstone of the Yellowstone universe may be fading, and many have noticed the quality of the shows declining over the years, especially in this tumultuous fifth season.
+The love affair with the cornerstone of the Yellowstone universe may be fading, and many have noticed the quality of the shows declining over the years, especially in the tumultuous fifth season.
 Regardless, the sheer breadth of quality storylines gives it an advantage.
 And if the gods of television evened the playing field and simply allowed the same amount of seasons for every show, then Yellowstone would still come out on top.
 What Sheridan created in those first two seasons is nothing short of captivating.
 His depiction of tough-as-nails women and cutthroat cowboys coupled with his mix of contemporary issues and old west mentality is one of the most carefully crafted programs to come out in recent memory.

 Hopefully Sheridan’s love for the originator can return, as Yellowstone used to be his passion project, and that passion was palpable.
 Now with so many shows, careful viewers can see where he’s giving his attention at any given point.
 Regardless of what this final season of Yellowstone may bring, however, it will always be difficult to dethrone the king.